DSLR Astrophotography: What settings to use for each type of target?

 For this target, we need to tighten our aperture so that our big, bright satellite doesn't look all white and washed out in the photo.
 An F-number between 11 and 16 usually works pretty well.
 The shutter speed needs to be fast, because you are, in general, just using a tripod and not tracking the Moon on a motorized mount.
 We like to do either 1/125 or 1/250 depending on the phase of the moon during the night.
 Both usually work great.

-As for the ISO, the lower it is, the less noise you'll have so 100 is the best you can choose, although there is almost no noticeable difference between 100 and 200.
+As for the ISO, the lower it is, the less noise you'll have, so 100 is the best you can choose.
+If the moon phase is currently thin, making your image not as bright as you'd hope, you can increase the ISO to 200 or 400.

 Now, let's answer the question of what ISO is best for the next targets in this list.